Boy, 15, arrested in connection with fire at Port Orchard middle school

 No one else was inside at the time and no injuries were reported, Wilson said.

-A spokesperson for the South Kitsap School District didn’t immediately respond Wednesday night to a request for comment.
+The South Kitsap School District declined to comment.